clinical-meteor/cookbook/monads.md

 - Once you read Baroque Cycle, Leibniz, Church/Turing, Donnie Darko, etc....  this following statement will make a bit more sense:  Monads are sort of about computational surface area.
 One might go so far as to say quantized computational surface area.

 - And going from that, you might say that they're... sort of like a derivative or integral of an Object.
 They live on the circumference of objects.
 On the surface area of objects.
 They're like arteries and capillaries that objects move through.

+- It took me a few years to get a handle on method chaining and monads.
+So, be aware that this is one of those topics that you may need to meditate on!